objcio/articles/2014-03-07-ip-tcp-http.markdown

 The header is 20 bytes long (without options, which are rarely used).

 The most interesting parts of the header are the source and destination IP addresses.
 Aside from that, the version field will be set to 4 -- it's IPv4.
-And the *protocol* field specified which protocol the payload is using.
+And the *protocol* field specifies which protocol the payload is using.
 TCP's protocol number is 6.
 The total length field specified is the length of the entire packet -- header plus payload.

 Check Wikipedia's [article on IPv4](https://en.wikipedia.org/wiki/IPv4_header) for all the details about the header and its fields.